 Smurfette in Smyrna

-Thank you for writing in, you’ve explained a question I’ve gotten more times than you’d believe over the years.
+Thank you for writing in.
+You’ve explained a question we’ve gotten more times than you’d believe over the years.
 It relates closely to two posts that have been on the site for a very long time.

-Many people have emailed me over the years, asking why despite changing deodorants or switching to no deodorants at all, the armpits of their shirts turn black.
-People have written complaining about their spouse’s side of the bed changing colors.
-I’ve never had a good answer, and I’ve never had anyone so thoroughly document their issue.
-Thank you for playing the laundry detective for me; all of those clues really helped!
+Many people have emailed, asking why their shirts’ armpits turn black despite changing deodorants or switching to no deodorants.
+Also, people have written complaining about their spouse’s side of the bed changing colors.
+We’ve never had a good answer and never had anyone so thoroughly document their issue.
+Thank you for playing the laundry detective for us; those clues helped!

 But blue?
 Blue stains that weren’t caused by dye transfer?
-That was interesting, and it’s the reason why I finally made the connection to the underlying cause.
+That was interesting, and it’s why we finally connected to the underlying cause.

-First, the disclaimer: I am not a medical professional, and this is not medical advice or a medical site.
+First, the disclaimer: we are not medical professionals, and this is not medical advice or a medical site.
 There is a pretty rare condition, but it does happen, and it does cause a person’s sweat to change colors.

 Also, the condition is usually not super obvious.
 It’s not like a person suddenly looks like an old Gatorade commercial.

 It’s a lot more subtle.
-If you hang out on pregnancy boards, you’ll find people freaking out that their white toilet seats are slowly turning blue (and this is how I figured it out).
+For example, if you hang out on pregnancy boards, you’ll find people freaking out that their white toilet seats are slowly turning blue (and this is how I figured it out).

 The condition is called chromihidrosis.
 You can learn more about it here.
-The quick and dirty explanation is that for some reason the sweat glands begin producing more pigment than normal.
-Sometimes it’s because of an underlying issue and other times it’s not.
+The quick and dirty explanation is that the sweat glands begin producing more pigment than normal for some reason.
+Sometimes it’s because of an underlying issue, and other times it’s not.
 So, please make an appointment and take a couple of shirts with you, because Lord knows sometimes it can be hard enough to get a medical professional to listen when it’s something common.

-There is also a slightly more common condition called pseudochromihidrosis that is the sweat reacting with something on the skin and then changing color, rather than the sweat itself being a color.
+There is also a slightly more common condition called pseudochromihidrosis, which is the sweat reacting with something on the skin and then changing color, rather than the sweat itself being a color.

-From reading, not going to school, and learning about the condition, remember, I’m not giving medical advice.
-There are treatments for underlying causes and treatments to help with the sweating itself if your body has just decided to add some entertainment value to your already interesting enough 2020.
+From reading, not going to school, and learning about the condition, remember, we are not giving medical advice.
+However, there are treatments for underlying causes and treatments to help with the sweating itself if your body has just decided to add some entertainment value to your already interesting enough 2020.

-And a little bit of good news, I’m quite stylistically challenged, so I had to look it up, but it appears there is a blue for every color type.
+And a little bit of good news, we’re pretty stylistically challenged, so we had to look it up, but it appears there is a blue for every color type.
 Yay?
 Enjoy your new wardrobe?